Your Puppy Handbook

 It is important to supervise any interaction between children and your puppy closely, until you are confident that they are playing and interacting safely.
 That is why I recommend having their own quiet space e.g. playpen, or perhaps your laundry, for those times that your puppy needs to rest and you are unable to supervise.

-In time children can learn how to pick up and handle puppy.
+In time children can learn how to pick up and handle your new puppy correctly.
 A dog should always be supported with both hands, not lifted by the scruff of the neck.
 One hand placed under the chest between the front legs, and the other hand supporting the dog’s rear end will be comfortable and will restrain the dog whilst you hold and carry them.
 Always demonstrate to children the proper way to lift and hold a dog.
 Young children have been known to “love a pet to death” squeezing and hugging a puppy in ways which are irritating and even painful.
 Welcoming a new puppy to your home is an exciting and challenging time for the whole family.
 It is Important to take time to supervise and teach children the serious responsibility of pet ownership.
-This will ensure that puppy has every opportunity to grow and develop in a safe and friendly environment.
+This will ensure that your puppy has every opportunity to grow and develop in a safe and friendly environment.

 Be aware that the first few weeks that your puppy spends with you, is the most important time in your puppy’s development.

 Socialising your new Scottie is very important.
-It involves meeting and having pleasant encounters with different adults, children, dogs (puppies and adults), and other animals.
+It involves meeting and having pleasant encounters with different adults, children, other dogs (puppies and adults), and other animals.

+Your puppy will benefit by experiencing a wide range of events, environments and situations.
 Any puppy’s first year is very important.
 Those that are well socialised grow up to be friendly and happy with people and other animals, and make very successful pets.

+Dogs that were taken out regularly as puppies can take different situations in their stride and enjoy going anywhere with their owners.
+Dogs that like people can be taken anywhere and live life to the full.
+Under socialised puppies grow into adult dogs that bite because they are afraid.
+Dogs that bite don’t have a bright future.
+Dogs that haven’t got used to lots of places and events, don’t enjoy being taken out.
 The sooner the better, during the early weeks, a puppy will approach anything or anybody willingly and without fear.
 Therefore, as soon as their quarantine period is over it is safe to take puppy out into the world.

 From 12 to 14 weeks of age, puppy will become a little more cautious, approaching new encounters with trepidation, they will look to you for reassurance.
 It is valuable exercise to have puppy meet a wide variety of people, situations and other animals as soon as possible.

+If you continue to make an effort until the puppy is quite happy and confident to meet and greet new people and other dogs, you will end up with a friendly adult dog that can be taken anywhere.
 It’s easy!
 Take your Scottie puppy out and about, as much as possible and as soon as they have settled in, taking care not to overwhelm them.

+All encounters should be enjoyable.
+Keep your puppy happy by giving strangers small tasty tit-bits to feed, or by passing them a favourite toy so they can play together.
 Watch your puppy constantly for signs that they are becoming anxious or overwhelmed, if you notice your puppy backing away, remove them from the situation, or give them more space and freedom to approach in their own time.

 Think ahead and try to prevent unpleasant events.
 Arrange for all encounters to be successful and rewarding.
+Remember that young puppies tire easily, so keep encounters short, with enough time in between for resting.

 A good puppy socialisation class or 'Puppy School', helps with socialising and training, the class should be just a supplement as most of the work should be done by you away from the class.